theirc/airbel/src/_projects/post-harvest-loss.md

   Over 16 million children under the age of 3 are afflicted by severe acute malnutrition.
-To pinpoint the most impactful prevention methods, Sprout is experimenting with 3 distinct approaches, which include improving the storage practices of crops, a wide range of behavior-change interventions, and cash transfers.
+To pinpoint the most impactful prevention methods, Sprout is experimenting with 3 distinct approaches, which include improving the storage practices of crops, a range of behavior-change interventions, and cash transfers.
 featured_image: /uploads/dsc00457-2.jpg
 featured_video_url: